 Many helicopter pilots involved with narcotic interdiction work on the Mexican border keep their ballistic body armor beneath their seat instead of wearing it.
 In this case, it worked!
 One round penetrated the cabin of the helicopter and was stopped by the pilot’s vest directly under his seat.

-In a short telephone conversation with Border Patrol agent and National Border Patrol Council Local 455 Chapter President Hector Garza, this practice is not uncommon as the biggest threat to pilots’ safety comes from the ground.
+In a short telephone conversation with Border Patrol agent and National Border Patrol Council Local 455 Chapter President Hector Garza, this practice is not uncommon as the biggest threat to pilots’ safety comes from the ground and best gas grill under 300

 U.S. authorities state the shooting took place in an area known as La Bota Ranch, a subdivision of Laredo Texas.
 The helicopter and the crew were part of a coordinated effort to interdict a load of narcotics coming from Mexico into Texas.
 Local authorities believe that the Mexican drug cartel Los Zetas, might have been involved.
 The Los Zetas drug cartel headquarters is located in Nuevo Laredo, Mexico, just across the border from Laredo.